CppIndia-UserGroup/CppIndia-UserGroup.github.io/conference/2023/conference_home.md

 # Registration

-Attention C++ enthusiasts!
-Get ready to join us at CppIndiaCon2023, the premier virtual C++ conference.

 We are excited to announce that conference registration will be opening soon.
 Stay tuned for further updates and make sure to mark your calendars for **August 5th, 2023**.
 We can't wait to bring the C++ community together for a full day of technical presentations and networking opportunities.
 See you there!

 # Schedule

-Exciting news for all C++ fans!
 The eagerly anticipated schedule for CppIndiaCon2023 is in the works and we're thrilled to reveal it to you soon.

 This year's conference is set to be a full day of in-depth technical presentations and insightful conversations with C++ leaders from around the world.
 Get ready to join us on **August 5th, 2023** for this virtual gathering of the C++ community.
 Keep an eye out for updates on the conference schedule and make sure to mark your calendars.
 We can't wait to see you there!